-As noted in the table, the reason most given for approving new proposals by the respondents to our Wisconsin-wide survey was "realizes an alternative vision for schooling" (80.6 percent).
-To attract students (71 percent) and to increase student achievement (61.3 percent) were also frequently cited.
-A significant percentage of districts in Wisconsin (58.1 percent) noted "increases parent/community involvement" as a reason for approving new petitions, while serving a special student population was also commonly mentioned (45.2 percent).
-Some survey respondents (12.9 percent) cited participating in a charter school consortium as a reason for approving first-level decisions.
+As noted in the table, the reason most given for approving new proposals by the respondents to our Wisconsin-wide survey was "realizes an alternative vision for schooling" (89 percent).
+To attract students (83 percent) and to increase student achievement (61 percent) were also frequently cited.
+A significant percentage of districts that approved first-level decisions (44 percent) noted "increases parent/community involvement" as a reason for approving new petitions, while serving a special student population was also mentioned (33 percent).
+A few survey respondents (17 percent) cited participating in a charter school consortium as a reason for approving new proposals.
+Many districts cited multiple reasons for approving first-level decisions.